 With a narrow network plan, families get high quality care at a reduced cost.
-Here are some facts about narrow networks that may be helpful as you begin making a decision about next year’s health insurance plan.
-Open enrollment starts Nov.
-1 and concludes Dec.
-15, 2019.
+Here are some facts about narrow networks that may be helpful as you begin planning for next year’s health care plan.
+This year, open enrollment starts Nov.
+1 and concludes Jan.
+15, 2023.

 What is a narrow network?

 A narrow network is a popular health plan for many consumers who are looking to save money and receive care from one provider system.
-For example, Priority Health offers narrow network plans with Spectrum Health Partners, Bronson Healthcare Partners, Beaumont Health Network, St. John Providence Network and St. Joseph Mercy Health System Network.
+For example, Priority Health offers narrow network plans with Spectrum Health Partners, Bronson Healthcare Partners, Beaumont Health Network, Ascension St. John Providence Network and Trinity Health East Network.